biosafetylvl5/brassy/tests/outputs/fully-featured.rst

 Optimized fire nation ship rendering
 -------------------------

-Improved rendering performance for fire nation ships by 50% by reducing polygon count and optimizing textures.
+Improved rendering performance for Fire Nation ships by 50% by reducing polygon count and optimizing textures.

 ::